Downtown Minot: Sports venues

 The Minot Municipal Auditorium is a 5,000-seat multi-purpose venue at the western edge of downtown.
 Despite having a larger seating capacity than All Seasons Arena, two miles to the east or Maysa Arena, two miles to the southwest, the Municipal Auditorium has no current tenants.
 The Minot Minotauros of the North American Hockey League play their games at Maysa Arena.
 The MSU Beavers hockey team plays their games at All Seasons Arena.
 The Minot SkyRockets, a former Continental Basketball Association team played their games at the Municipal Auditorium.
 The Auditorium has recently served as a venue for concerts.
 In the fall of 2011, students at Ramstad Middle School began attending classes at the Minot Municipal Auditorium downtown.
 Temporary classroom units on the property were also needed to accommodate students.
 A new Ramstad Middle School is currently being constructed on North Hill, which is expected to open for the 2013-2014 school year.

-Shopping

-Downtown retail is centered mostly along Main Street.
-Artmain, the Black Iguana, Bray's Saddlery & Western Wear, Cookies For You, D & S Anderson Bootery, Fiancee, Magic City Sweets, the Gourmet Chef, Mainstream Boutique, Lien's Jewelry, Lillian's, Main Street Books, and Top Antiques are all retail businesses located on Main Street.
-There are a number of other retail businesses scattered throughout the downtown district, but the majority of downtown's retail is located along Main Street between Central Avenue and the Burdick Expressway.

-Night life

-The city of Minot has a limited night life.
-There are a number of bars and restaurants, however, which stay open late downtown.
-Along Main Street, restaurants include 10 North Main and Little Blue Elephant.
-The Drop Zone and Off the Vine, a bar and wine bar, respectively, are also located on Main Street.
-Third Street downtown is home to Souris River Brewing, Ebeneezer's, Arny's Lounge and the Nok Back Tavern, which are all open late.
-Other late night venues downtown include Saul's, High Third Bar & Restaurant, Sports on Tap, The Ironhorse Kitchen & Bar, and The Blue Rider.
-Loaf 'N Jug convenience store on Fourth Avenue and Fourth Street is the only business downtown that is open twenty-four hours.